 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 LCAP Family Engagement Survey Response Rate 28% of NOVA Parents/Guardians completed the 2021 Family Engagement Survey 32% of NOVA parents/guardians completed the 2022 Family Engagement Survey.
+33% of NOVA parents/guardians completed the 2023 Family Engagement Survey.
 35% of NOVA parents/guardians will complete the 2024 Family Engagement Survey LCAP Family Engagement Survey - Overall Satisfaction 98% of respondents say they are satisfied with NOVA 98% of respondents say they are satisfied with NOVA.
+78% of respondents say they are satisfied with NOVA.
 NOVA will maintain a satisfaction rate of 98% as reported on the Family Engagement Survey LCAP Family Engagement Survey- Parent Participation Rate 68% of survey respondents self-reported that they participated in one or more parent engagement opportunity 66.3% of survey respondents self-reported that they participated in one or more parent engagement opportunities.
-75% of respondents will report involvement with at least 1 NOVA activity or event on the 2024 Family Engagement Survey
+72% of survey respondents self-reported that they participated in one or more parent engagement opportunities.
+75% of respondents will report involvement with at least 1 NOVA activity or event on the 2024 Family Engagement Survey LCAP Student Perception Survey Response Rate 73% of students completed the 2021 78% of students completed the 2022 78% of students completed the 2023 75% or more of students will complete

-LCAP Student Perception Survey Response Rate 73% of students completed the 2021 Student Perception Survey 78% of students completed the 2021 Student Perception Survey.
-75% or more of students will complete the 2024 Student Perception Survey LCAP Student Perception Survey - School Culture & Belonging The average satisfaction rate for the questions on School Culture & Belonging was 81% on the 2021 Student Perception Survey The average satisfaction rate for questions on the School Culture & Belonging was 50.4% on the 2022 Student Perception Survey.
+Student Perception Survey Student Perception Survey.
+Student Perception Survey. the 2024 Student Perception Survey LCAP Student Perception Survey - School Culture & Belonging The average satisfaction rate for the questions on School Culture & Belonging was 81% on the 2021 Student Perception Survey The average satisfaction rate for questions on the School Culture & Belonging was 50.4% on the 2022 Student Perception Survey.
+The average satisfaction rate for questions on the School Culture & Belonging was 82% on the 2023 Student Perception Survey.
 NOVA will maintain or increase the average satisfaction rate for the questions on School Culture & Belonging on the 2024 survey to 85%.
 School facilities in good repair per CDE's Facility Inspection Tool School facilities are 100% in good repair as reported on the 2020 SARC School facilities are 100% in good repair as reported on the 2021 SARC.
+School facilities are 100% in good repair as reported on the 2022 SARC.
 School facilities will maintain a rate of 100% in good repair as reported on the 2023 SARC Suspension and Expulsion Rate The suspension rate for 19-20 was 1.4%.
 The expulsion rate for 19-20 was 0% The suspension rate for 20-21 was 0%.
 The expulsion rate for 20-21 was 0%.
+The suspension rate for 21-22 was 5.10%.
+The expulsion rate for 21-22 was 0%.
 NOVA will maintain a suspension rate below 2% and expulsion rate below 1% in 2024.
 Chronic Absenteeism Rate Chronic absenteeism for 18-19 was 13.9%.
 Data was unavailable in 19-20.
 Chronic absenteeism for 20-21 was 16.6%.
+Chronic absenteeism for 21-22 was 28.50%.
 Chronic absenteeism for the 23-24 school year will be below 12%.
 Attendance The average daily attendance was 95.02% in 18-19 and 95.21% in 19-20.
 The average daily attendance was 93.25% in 2020-21.
+The average daily attendance was 91.99% in 2021-22.
 NOVA will maintain an average daily attendance rate of 95% or higher.